faustomorales/qsl/README.md

 Please note that paths like this must meet some criteria.

 - On most platforms / shells, you must use quotes (as shown in the example).
-- Your AWS credentials must be available in a form compatible with the default `boto3` credential-finding methods and that those credentials must support the `ListBucket` and `GetObject` actions.
+- Your AWS credentials must be available in a form compatible with the default `boto3` credential-finding methods and those credentials must be permitted to use the `ListBucket` and `GetObject` actions.

 ### Advanced Use Cases
 Documentation for the more advanced use cases is not yet available though they are implemented in the package.
 Advanced use cases include things like: